peytonc/ai/README.md

 # Synopsis #

 The project is a genetic program (GP) that automatically generates source code in order to solve a particular problem.
 The GP is written in Java and generates source code in Java.
-The problem is defined by a set of input variables (X) and and the desired output variables (Y).
-The GP’s goal is to generate source code P that maps X to Y, which is the functional mapping of Y=P(X).
+The problem is defined by a set of input variables (X) and the desired output variables (Y).
+The GP’s goal is to generate source code P that maps X to Y, resulting in the functional mapping Y=P(X).

 The GP creates an population (or set) of pseudo-random source codes from a population of parent source code; by way of mutation and crossover.
 Source code fitness is determined by correctness or closeness to solving a specific problem, code size, code speed, and no compile/runtime error/warnings.
 The most fit of this population becomes the parents of the next generation of codes.
 And the process repeats.
 This approach uses concepts from compiler construction and genetic programming.

+Each generation of the GP life cycle is as follows:
+1. createEnviroment();
+2. createTests();
+3. createPopulation();
+4. compilePopulation();
+5. executePopulation();
+6. evaluatePopulation();
+7. storeBestFit();
+8. downselectPopulation();

 # Installation #